ajgallant/mtg-downloader/README.md

         The generated HTML page provides an interactive and visually appealing way to browse through your downloaded card collection.
 It allows you to view card images, navigate between pages, and explore the cards within the binder.

-        Please note that the `Binder_Generator.py` script should be executed after running the `MTG_Set_ScryfallDownloader.py` script to download the card images.
+        Please note that the `Binder_Generator.py` script should be executed after running the `downloader.py` script to download the card images.
 Ensure that the downloaded card images are present in the designated art directory before running `Binder_Generator.py`.

-        For more details on the MTG Set Scryfall Downloader script and its usage, refer to the MTG Set Scryfall Downloader section in the README.

 ## Note

 - Make sure to comply with the terms of use of the Scryfall API and the API usage policies when using the scripts.
 - The proper functioning of the scripts relies on the availability of the Scryfall API.
 Ensure that the API is accessible and operational before running the scripts.
 - These scripts are provided "as is" without any warranty.
 The author assumes no responsibility for any damages arising from the use of these scripts.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).